Invest Or Pay Off Debt? Why You Should Do Both

 Before you start investing, be sure you have at least six months’ worth of living expenses stashed away in case of emergency.
 Some experts say that three months is OK if you have a job that offers severance.

-But an emergency fund isn’t just for job loss — it can also cover surprise auto repairs, medical bills, rent hikes and more of life’s unpleasant surprises.
+But an emergency fund isn’t just for job loss; it can also cover surprise auto repairs, medical bills, rent hikes and more of life’s unpleasant surprises.
 Plus, you can generate risk-free interest from your emergency fund if you stash it in a high-yield savings account.

-You’re offered low-risk options like 401(k) matching
+You’re offered low-risk options such as 401(k) matching

-If you’re already working down debt, the prospect of starting an investment strategy may seem daunting.
+If you’re already working down your debt, the prospect of starting an investment strategy may seem daunting.
 Luckily, starting off on the right investing foot can involve minimal effort and negligible risk.

 » MORE: What is an IRA?

-You should do both if…
+When you should do both

 “Paying off debt in the present while still investing allows you to shore up your financial position while building a solid foundation for your future,” said Stroup.
 “Time is one of the biggest components to successful investing, which is why it's important to start early, even if that means contributing small amounts at first while you prioritize paying down debt.”

-That said, this doesn’t necessarily mean you should go ahead and split your excess budget 50-50 across your debts and investments.
-In general, it’s best to meet two critical milestones before you begin to strike a balance: You have an emergency fund and a debt relief strategy.
+But this doesn’t necessarily mean you should go ahead and split your excess budget 50-50 across your debts and investments.
+In general, it’s best to meet two critical milestones before you begin to strike a balance:

 ... it's important to start [investing] early, even if that means contributing small amounts at first while you prioritize paying down debt. ”